How to avoid Liens in bankruptcy

 Did you know you can avoid liens in bankruptcy if the facts of your case are right.
-Many attorneys fail to strip these liens on your home and property!
+Many attorneys fail to strip judicial, second mortgages or household goods liens on your home and property!
+Of course you have to ask and work together with your attorney to avoid these liens.
+Without a title exam the attorney may not know you have a judicial lien.
+You may have had a judicial lien placed on your property without your knowledge.
 There are several ways you can get rid of liens in bankruptcy by avoiding them, redeeming, lien stripping or cramming down liens.

-At the end of any plan you may want to bring a motion to order that the mortgage is current.
-When there is no equity for the mortgage to attach, the debtor can have the mortgage released once the plan is complete.
-By getting an order from the motion filed with the plan it is much easier to simply file the order that the loan has been satisfied at the end of the case.
+When there is no equity for the mortgage to attach to, the debtor can have the mortgage released once the Chapter 13 has completed.
+By filing a motion with the plan it is much easier to simply get an order that the loan has been satisfied at the end of the case.
 The mortgage company may go out of business or otherwise not release the lien.
-By filing the motion and making it part of the plan the release of the second mortgage can become more automatic.
+By obtaining an order releasing the lien and making it part of the plan and order of confirmation the release of the second mortgage becomes more automatic.

 How to time a lien avoidance or strip motion

-If a creditor took property just prior to the bankruptcy, the transfer can also be avoided by an individual if he can assert an exemption in a Chapter 7 522 (f) motion or in a Chapter 13 with a 1306 motion.
-Such transfers are avoidable transfers and can be reversed even if the debtor agreed to it.
-If you do not take steps to eliminate liens in bankruptcy, they survive intact and the creditor can take your property or force it’s sale.
+If a creditor took property prior to the bankruptcy, the transfer can be avoided by an individual if you can assert an exemption in a Chapter 7 522 (f) motion or in a Chapter 13 with a 1306 motion.
+Such transfers are avoidable transfers which can be reversed even if the debtor agreed to it.
+If you do not take steps to eliminate liens in bankruptcy, they survive intact and a creditor can take your property or force it’s sale.
 Even after a case is closed, most courts are liberal in reopening a for the debtor to file a motion to avoid a judicial lien.
-However if you are stripping or valuing a second mortgage and stripping it you must file the motion with the plan.
+However if you are stripping a second mortgage you must file the motion with the plan.
 Wait too long and you have lost the opportunity to strip it.
 After the plan has been confirmed is generally too late.

 A judgment lien may be stripped in a Chapter 7 or Chapter 13.
 An appraisal is often needed for this motion.
 Creditors rarely defend these motions but it takes time, work and almost always a hearing.
 The motion can be brought to strip a lien or to “value” a lien in either a Chapter 7 or a Chapter 13.
 You may not even know that you have been sued and your home has been attached by a creditor.
 If you have been sued be sure to notify your attorney so it can be stripped.